khari1090/30-30-site/_posts/2016-11-03-sign-language.md

 ---

 ## Goal
-Make an app that takes input, pushes to an array, and replaces each character with it’s respective sign language equivalent in .png format
+Make an app that takes input, pushes to an array, and replaces each character with its respective sign language equivalent in .png format.

 ## Result
-It works
+It works.

 ## Learned
 How to make a field automatically run a function when anything inside changes.
-I feel like i may have made a small breakthrough
+I feel like I may have made a small breakthrough.

 ## Issues
 This one wasn’t so bad.
 Nothing unusual to report.